 Drinking vaping liquid can cause nicotine poisoning.

 Vaping has become an epidemic among young people in the United States.
 E-cigarettes usually contain nicotine and are addictive.
-They also contain toxins that can be damaging to your lungs and overall health.
+They also contain toxins that can damage your lungs and overall health.